Sreekee/Nvidia/README.md

 #### Lab design logic
+- **lab assignment desciption and solution write-up samples** Under the `documents` folder under each lab folder, the lab assignment description document is available as `lab*_doc.pdf` file.
+The sample solution write-up is also provided within the same folder.

 - **baseline quickstart `sample_code`**
 We provide a baseline solution `sample_code` with each lab assignment.
 The specific running instruction is available under each `sample_code` folder.
 Training such model renders a baseline score to the given dataset that students are required to outperform.
 The `sample_code` is supposed to be released along with each lab assignment.